AAAS Symposium on Microbiomes of the Built Environment

 The symposium will be held in the AAAS auditorium at 1200 New York Ave., NW, Washington, DC, on March 27, 2014, from 8:15 a.m. to 5:00 p.m., with a reception to follow.
 More information can be found on the agenda tab.

-This event is currently by invitation only, as space is limited to only 130 participants.
+This event is currently by invitation only.
 Please register soon, and if you are unable to attend, please email Bethany Spencer to cancel your registration, so that others may attend.

 Image credits: BioBE Climate Chamber Experiment, courtesy of the Biology and the Built Environment Center, University of Oregon, © 2012.
 Microbe image B-102458, Ms. Amy Summers, Walter Reed Army Institute of Research, 2013.